varunkumardev/amitmerchant1990.github.io/_posts/2019-01-09-build-your-own-laravel-artisan-commands-for-your-project.md

 }
 ```

-Here, `$signature` and `$description` properties of the class be used when displaying your command on the list screen.
+Here, `$signature` and `$description` properties of the class will be used when displaying your command on the list screen.
 The `handle` method will be called when your command is executed.
 You may place your command logic in this method.

 Next, register the command in the `app/Console/Kernel.php` file: